jamii/jamii.github.com/_posts/2016-06-03-notes-on-stumbling-on-happiness.markdown

 __Does this imply that methods from [Superforecasting](http://smile.amazon.com/dp/1511358491) or similar might help improve personal predictions?__

 Test subjects are much better at discerning patterns marked by the presence of some attribute than patterns marked by the lack of some attribute.
-Similarly, when attempting to detect correlations people often fail to look for all combinations of X&Y, X&~Y, ~X&Y, ~X&~Y. __And similarly missing P(X|~Y) for Bayes rule.__
+Similarly, when attempting to detect correlations people often fail to look for all combinations of `X&Y, X&~Y, ~X&Y, ~X&~Y`. __And similarly missing `P(X|~Y)` for Bayes rule.__

 When asked to pick pairs of similar countries, subjects are focused on similarities.
 When asked to pick pairs of dissimilar countries, subjects are focused on dissimilarities.
 Often leads to both groups picking the same pair of countries.
 Similarly, people tend to focus on positives when picking options, and focus on negatives when choosing which option to give up.

 If asked how they would feel two years after the death of their child, most people only imagine the devastation, and not any of the other details of their lives.

 Students who were asked to describe the details of a typical day were then better at predicting how happy they would be after their football team won/lost the match tomorrow.
 Forced them to focus on the entire day, not just the one moment in their imagining.

 Californians no happier than average, yet most Americans believe they would be happier if living in California.
 Tend to focus on easily-available images like sunshine and palm trees rather than traffic and house prices.

 Similarly, tend to underestimate happiness of people with disabilities because we forget that they still have an entire life going on.
 "Blindness isn't a full-time job".